Skip to main content

 Recent bugs in authgit.ageDays <= 14 + pathPattern: **/auth/**hotspots

-Old single-owner codegit.ageDays >= 90 + git.commitCount >= 5ownership
+Old single-owner codegit.ageDays >= 90 + git.commitCount >= 5ownership (live-line)

 Recently active TypeScriptlanguage: typescript + git.ageDays <= 30codeReview